Get involed with our Craftivism & Chat Project

 Use Art to Push for Change with our Craftivism & Chat Packs

 We created Craftivism & Chat packs at the beginning of the pandemic.
 We wanted to provide and accessible and creative way for local Deaf and Disabled people to speak up and continue to push for change whilst staying home.
+This is something that we want to continue doing.
+We see Craftivism as a way for Deaf and Disabled people to speak up in ways that are comfortable to them.

 Why we wish you to be involved with 'Craftivism and Chat' whilst staying home due to coronavirus